-The Dolphin Watch project launched by the Trust in April 2009 focuses on one of the Swan Canning Riverpark’s most iconic species; Indo-Pacific bottlenose dolphins.
+The Dolphin Watch project launched in April 2009 and focuses on one of the Swan Canning Riverpark’s most iconic species; Indo-Pacific bottlenose dolphins.

 In 2010 the Minister for Environment announced Dolphin Watch Day, an annual event to acknowledge the contribution that public volunteers have made through river dolphin monitoring in the Swan Canning Riverpark, to increase our knowledge and inform current research.